LucaMueller1/SurvHey-FrontEnd/README.md

 docker run -d --name survhey-frontend -p 80:80 survhey-frontend
 ```
 The webserver is available under localhost in your browser.
+The FrontEnd is included in the multi-container Docker stack in the [SurvHey-Delivery](https://git.dhbw-stuttgart.de/survhey/survhey-delivery) repository.

 ## Available Scripts